brodencollins19/Airport-Database/Readme.txt

 -This program was a class excerise to build an invoice system for an airline company.
-It is a 3-tiered Java application compirsed of:
+It is a 3-tiered Java application comprised of:
     1. An upper level Java application

     2. A JDBC database interface